alehaa/silmod/README.md

 ## About

-To get an easy to configure and extensible interface for some modules, SilMod should help to be a proxy for all modules.
+To get an easy to configure and extensible interface for some modules, SilMod should be a proxy for all of your defined modules.
 Each module should be able to be developed independently but the result will be a uniform interface for all of your modules.

-The motivation for this was to merge different administration applications in a central application with the ability to extend the code for the users needs and decrease the maintenance and developement overhead.
+The motivation for this was to merge different administration applications into a central application with the ability to extend the code for the users needs and decrease the maintenance and developement overhead.
 [Silex](http://silex.sensiolabs.org/) and other [Symfony](https://symfony.com/) components provide a nice interface to decrease the development overhead, but whenever you'd like to add a second module, you have to integrate it by hand in your code.
-SilMod provides a tiny wrapper arround Silex to load and integrate a set of modules.
+SilMod provides a tiny wrapper around Silex to load and integrate a set of modules around a basic infrastructure.

 ## Installation